puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Any`

 Determines whether Puppet should use a specific command to restart the HTTPD service.
 Values: a command to restart the Apache service.
-The default setting uses the [default Puppet behavior][Service attribute restart].

 Default value: `undef`